New Jersey Special Immigrant Juvenile Program (SJI) Lawyer

 Unsure if you qualify for the special immigrant juvenile program?
 Call our SJI lawyer in New Jersey.
 We've helped thousands of immigrants since 1987.
 Contact us online or call (800) 909-8129.
 Se habla Español.

-Of course, this program is only available to those who qualify, and the Department of Homeland Security has put limitations in place so that the program is not used by their parents as a means of obtaining a green card for themselves.
-Our New Jersey immigration attorneys explain the conditions.
+This program is only available to those who qualify, and the Department of Homeland Security has put limitations in place so that the program is not used by their parents as a means of obtaining a green card for themselves.
+Our New Jersey special immigrant juvenile program lawyer explains the conditions.